-We may ask you to provide a non-audited financial acquittal report.
-A financial acquittal report will verify that you spent the grant in accordance with the grant agreement and declare unspent funds.
+We will ask you to provide a financial declaration that the grant money was spent in accordance with the grant agreement and to report on any underspends of the grant money.

-12.4 Grant agreement variations
+12.3 Grant agreement variations

 We recognise that unexpected events may affect your progress.
 In these circumstances, you can request a variation to your grant agreement.
 You can request a variation by contacting your Funding Arrangement Manager, Community Grants Hub.